 - Why do I even need to bother rewiring anyway?

 In today’s guide, we’ll answer all of those burning questions and more.
-We’ll look at how much you should expect to pay for rewiring in 2020, why it’s so important, and what you can do to make the job as easy and cost-effective as possible.
+We’ll look at how much you should expect to pay for rewiring, why it’s so important, and what you can do to make the job as easy and cost-effective as possible.

-How much does it cost to rewire a house in 2020?
+How much does it cost to rewire a house?
 With so many factors at play, it can be hard to determine a precise figure, but our in-depth guide will help you plan a budget for this major project.

 The good news is that those numbers incorporate everything including parts, labor, and essential permits.